mlcvlab-fasilkom-ui/mlcvlab-fasilkom-ui.github.io/index.md

 {% capture text %}

-See the compilation of all our members’ publications.
+Our published works range from core machine learning papers to the application of machine learning methods for computer vision tasks.

 {%
   include button.html
   link="research"
-  text="See our publications"
-  icon="fa-solid fa-arrow-right"
+  text="See our published works" icon="fa-solid fa-arrow-right"
   flip=true
   style="bare"